Leisure Suit Larry: Reloaded: Development

 In October 2011, games publisher Replay Games announced a modern remake of Leisure Suit Larry in the Land of the Lounge Lizards, entitled Leisure Suit Larry: Reloaded (alternative title Leisure Suit Larry in the Land of the Lounge Lizards: the 25th Anniversary Edition), which would have updated HD graphics, fully vocalized audio and would be released on various platforms including home computers, games consoles and mobile devices, after reaching a licensing agreement with IP holder Codemasters.
-Replay Games originally planned to have an Israeli game studio Adventure Mob build a cross-platform game using the Unity game engine, but eventually the development was given to New Jersey-based studio N-Fusion Interactive.
+Replay Games originally planned to have an Israeli game studio Adventure Mob build a cross-platform game using the Unity game engine, but eventually the development was given to New Jersey–based studio N-Fusion Interactive.

 To help the project along, a Kickstarter campaign was launched in early April 2012 during which $655,182 (the goal of the project was $500,000) was raised within 30 days from 14,081 backers.
 Several ex-Sierra Entertainment employees got involved with the project alongside Larry's creator Al Lowe, including Josh Mandel and Leslie Balfour.
 The soundtrack of the game was composed by Austin Wintory, a Grammy-nominated composer.
 The remake was promised by the Replay Games team to have an additional girl and expanded dialogue for trying certain things, which were promised to the players if the goal of $650,000 was reached.

 Al Lowe stated: "One of our goals with doing this remake was not to do a remake.
-We didn’t just want to port the game over with higher-res and better graphics.
-We wanted to do a much better game and it gave me a chance to fix some of the puzzles that I’ve hated for twenty five years that I wish I had changed back when. [...]
-And I’d like to say to all of those that pirated the [original Larry] games, we’re going to give you a new chance to come clean and own up—man up—and buy a copy come January."
+We didn't just want to port the game over with higher-res and better graphics.
+We wanted to do a much better game and it gave me a chance to fix some of the puzzles that I've hated for twenty-five years that I wish I had changed back when. ...
+And I'd like to say to all of those that pirated the [original Larry] games, we're going to give you a new chance to come clean and own up—man up—and buy a copy come January."
 Lowe also said that the rest of the Leisure Suit Larry series, or even other classic Sierra adventure games, might be remade if sales of this game enabled them to fund future titles.

 The game was supposed to be released in October 2012, but once the Kickstarter campaign passed through the $650,000 goal, a new potential love interest was added to the game, a girl named Jasmine.
 The new content was scheduled for a March 2013 release, then delayed further to late May/June 2013.
-Al Lowe announced on June 18, 2013, that the final release date would be June 27, 2013 and Leisure Suit Larry: Reloaded appeared to be the first Kickstarter game to ship.
+Al Lowe announced on June 18, 2013, that the final release date would be June 27, 2013, and Leisure Suit Larry: Reloaded appeared to be the first Kickstarter game to ship.
+The game was subsequently released for Android and iOS one month later on July 17.
+On November 24th, 2017, the game was delisted from Steam, possibly due to the license from Codemasters having expired.